What is shoulder impingement

 Before you go into hospital you’ll need to make some preparations for after your surgery.
 The operation is usually done as a day case, which means you won’t have to stay overnight in hospital.
 You’ll need to arrange for a friend or family member to collect you from hospital after your surgery and take you home.
 And make plans for someone to be with you for at least the first day after you come home.

-If you're having a general anaesthetic, you will be asked to follow fasting instructions.
+You’ll probably be having a general anaesthetic during your operation, so you’ll be asked to follow fasting instructions.
 This means not eating or drinking, typically for about six hours beforehand.
-However, it’s important to follow your anaesthetist or surgeon’s advice.
+Follow your anaesthetist or surgeon’s advice carefully.

 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
-This is your opportunity to understand what will happen.
-You can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
-This will help you to be informed, so you can give your consent for the procedure to go ahead.
-You may be asked to sign a consent form.
+This is your opportunity to ask questions so that you understand what will be happening.
+You don’t have to go ahead with the procedure if you decide you don’t want it.
+Once you understand the procedure and if you agree to have it, you’ll be asked to sign a consent form.